MEX

 Bio

-Her second series, Reminiscences of the Border, received international recognition after being awarded in the Female in Focus competition organized by the British Journal of Photography.
-The series was exhibited in London, published by The Guardian, and included in the FONCA group exhibition Creación en Movimiento at the Museo de San Ildefonso.
-The central image of the series, 2006, was selected by Damarice Amao, curator of photography at the Centre Pompidou in Paris, as the winning work of the Colors competition organized by Life Frame.
-Amao noted that the image articulates a carefully constructed commentary on the contemporary world beneath its apparent formal idealism.
-The photograph was later exhibited in New York by the British Journal of Photography and received second place in a competition organized by TIME magazine and the ASMP.
+Her second series, Reminiscencias de la Frontera (Reminiscences of the Border), received international recognition after winning the Female in Focus award by the British Journal of Photography, one of the oldest photography institutions in the world.
+The series was exhibited in London and published by The Guardian.
+It was also included in the FONCA group exhibition Creación en Movimiento at the Museo de San Ildefonso in Mexico City.
+The main photograph of the series, 2006, was selected by Damarice Amao, curator of photography at the Pompidou Center, as a winner of the Colors competition organized by Life Frame.
+The image was later exhibited in New York by the British Journal of Photography and received second place in a major international contest organized by TIME Magazine and the ASMP.

 ___________________